iamkirankumaryadav/Library/Data Science/Missing Data.md

 <h5 name="algo"> 5.
 Use algorithms that work fine with missing values</h5>

-- **KNN:** KNN fills the missing value by taking most of the K nearest values.
+- **KNN:** KNN fills the missing value by taking most of the K nearest values (Focus on nearest neighbours)
 - **Random forest:** Weak learners are trained by non-missing data and missing values can be used for testing.
+- **SVM:** SVM focuses on the support vectors nearest the hyperplane.
+- Experiment with different algorithms and compare their performance on specific datasets.

 ### **Domain Knowledge**
 - It will help us to understand the reason behind the missing data.
-- Understanding the cause can help us decide how to handle the missing data.
+- Understanding the cause can help us decide how to handle the missing data much better.

 <p align='right'><a align="right" href="https://github.com/KIRANKUMAR7296/Library/blob/main/Interview.md">Back to Questions</a></p>